webbtheosim/GAMERS/README.md

   ```

 Outputs will be written to the locations configured in GAMERS.input (see Configuration below).

+## Force field compatability with stage_II.py
+As designed, `stage_II/stage_II.py` expects `stage_II/inputs/sys.xml` to have nonbonded forces described by a single OpenMM NonbondedForce object named "Nonbonded force".
+The `pull_forcefield_generator_simple` python function (stage_II.py line 47) handles the generation of the soft forces from the current force field.

+If a force field requires the definition of an additional OpenMM CustomNonbondedForce object, such as CHARMM or OPLS, `stage_II/stage_II.py` must be altered.
+An example for handling this is present in stage_II.py:
+commenting lines 276 and 326 and uncommenting lines 277 and 327 of `stage_II/stage_II.py` will implement the `pull_forcefield_generator_custom_force_present` python function (stage_II.py line 89), which was written to properly handle the CustomNonbondedForce object required to implement OPLS geometrix mixing of LJ parameters in Openmm.

 ## File map and purpose
 - `GAMERS.input` — central configuration file read by all Python scripts; contains /absolute/path/to/your/workdir and system-specific settings.